oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 the grant type used.
 In turn, the authorization server uses the `scope` response parameter to inform the client of the scope of the access token issued.

-The value of the scope parameter is expressed as a list of space- delimited, case-sensitive strings.
+The value of the scope parameter is expressed as a space- delimited list of case-sensitive strings.
 The strings are defined by the authorization server.
 If the value contains multiple space-delimited strings, their order does not matter, and each string adds an additional access range to the requested scope.